Changing your sleep habits

 - You have been taking medicines for sleep without talking to your provider first

-American Academy of Sleep Medicine.
+American Academy of Sleep Medicine website.
 Insomnia - overview and facts.

 Edinger JD, Leggett MK, Carney CE, Manber R. Psychological and behavioral treatments for insomnia II: implementation and specific populations.
 In: Kryger M, Roth T, Dement WC, eds.
 Principles and Practice of Sleep Medicine.
 6th ed.
 Philadelphia, PA: Elsevier; 2017:chap 86.